lamtranluu/IRON-HACK_Mid-Bootcamp-Project/README.md

 - [Data Source](https://github.com/ironhack-edu/data_mid_bootcamp_project_regression)
 - [Contribution guidline for this project](https://github.com/ironhack-edu/data_mid_bootcamp_project_regression)
 ## 🎯 Objectives
-**1. Build a model that will predict the price of a house based on features provided in the dataset.**
+**1. Build a model that will predict the price of a house based on features provided in the dataset (accuracy:0,9).**

 **2. Visualize the features has an impact for higher property value - $650K and above.**
 ## ⚙️ Tools: